 Create a custom assignment that focuses on a specific skill deficit.
 Make the assignment multi-grade level to fill in the learning gaps.

 Create a custom assignment that contains activities that provide direct instruction of a concept to support flipping your instruction.

 Create a New Assignment

-1) From the Instruction tab, click on the Create New button.
+1. From the Create tab, click on the Instruction button then click Create New.

 a) Select a Grade Level.

 b) You may choose to enter key words in the Search Standards box

 3. You can click deeper into the standards/elements/domains to find the Classworks units associated with your search.

 4. When you find a Classworks unit that you would like to add to your custom assignment, click the + and you'll see it get added to your Assignment Skills list over to the right.
 You can also click on the name of the unit to preview it.